heyday-money/.github/README.md

-# .github
-Heyday Money — Your Prime, Defined.
+# Heyday Money — Your Prime, Defined.